 - Select Files from the left menu and Add videos.

-- Select Browse and then UPnP Devices.
+- Choose Browse and then select UPnP Devices.

-- Select Video Library and select OK.
+- Select Video Library and choose Ok.

 - Rename the library if necessary and browse it to play your movie.

-You need fast Internet to get good streams – check out our tutorial on optimizing your network speed.
+You need fast Internet to get good streams?
+Check out our tutorial on optimizing your network speed.

 Want a little more information about Kodi?
 Here’s our guide to watching movies on Kodi.